bookkity/bookkity/articles/0002-toward-functional-paradigm-fundamental-concepts-in-java.md

         return Validation.invalid("%s is not valid ICAO code".formatted(icao));
     }
 ```

 Our code didn't change much.
 Instead of throwing an exception, we just return an object, so the flow is not terminated instantly.
-The load part is more problematic because we have to handle List<Validation<Seq<String>, Flight>>.
+The load part is more problematic because we have to handle `List<Validation<Seq<String>, Flight>>`.
 The question is how to aggregate the data to easily display the number of loaded flights or the list of validation errors.
-For sake of humanity there is `Validation#sequence` which
+For sake of humanity there is `Validation#sequence` which:

-> Reduces many Validation instances into a single Validation by transforming an Iterable<Validation<? extends T>> into a Validation<Seq<T>>.
+> Reduces many Validation instances into a single Validation by transforming an `Iterable<Validation<? extends T>>` into a `Validation<Seq<T>>`.

 ```java
         Validation<Seq<String>, Seq<Flight>> result = Validation.sequence(load(input));
         String message = result